Nuutti-N/Nuutti-N/README.md

 💫 About Me
-I'm a 19-year-old fullstack developer from Finland 🇫🇮, passionate about coding, building projects, and learning something new every day.
+I'm a 19-year-old fullstack developer from Finland 🇫🇮, I build AI-powered apps and document the journey.
 The goal is to solve human problems, and One day I will go to the IPO!

-## 🚀 What I'm Up To
+## 🚀 What I'm building
-- 🐍 Mastering Python fundamentals
-- ⚡ Learning FastAPI and backend development
+- AI truth detection app (deployed)
+- AI agents project(coming soon)
 - 🤖 Exploring AI (ML)
-- 📱 Building full stack real world projects
 - 🎓 Starting Software Engineering studies (Fall 2026)

 ## 🌐 Connect with me